cryptocamtech/aave-borrow-tutorial/README.md

 # aave-tutorial
-An Aave tutorial the can deposit/borrow using a forked main tree using Ether/DAI/aDAI
+An Aave tutorial that can deposit/borrow using a forked main tree using Ether/DAI/aDAI